Kansas City Chiefs vs. Philadelphia Eagles NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Eagles stats and trends

+- So far this year Philadelphia has one win against the spread.

-- Philadelphia's games this season have eclipsed the over/under one time in three opportunities (33.3%).
+- Philadelphia's games this season have gone over the total in one out of three opportunities (33.3%).

 - The Eagles have turned the ball over two times, two fewer times than the Chiefs have forced turnovers (4).